 A narcissist isn’t just someone who loves themselves a bit too much or takes a few too many selfies.

 True narcissism runs a whole lot deeper than that, and it can have a profoundly negative effect on the people in their lives.
 You’re better off avoiding people like this at all costs, but you can only do that if you recognise them straight away.
-Here are some warning signs to look out for that will help you do just that.
+It’s easy to get sucked in by their energy at first, but once the mask starts to slip, you’ll realise you’re dealing with someone who isn’t actually capable of seeing you as a real person.
+Here are some warning signs to look out for that will help you spot the red flags before you get too deep.

 1. They have an inflated sense of self-importance.

 Narcissists usually think they’re better than everyone else, and they have no problem exaggerating their achievements and talents to try to prove it.
-They constantly talk about themselves, expecting admiration and praise.
-They’re the main character in their own movie, and everyone else is just an extra.
+They constantly talk about themselves, expecting admiration and praise for basic tasks that most people just do without needing a medal.
+They’re the main character in their own movie, and everyone else is just an extra who exists to move their plot along.
+If you tell a story about your promotion, they’ll find a way to make it about the time they did something 10 times bigger and better.

 2. They’re desperate for constant admiration and attention.